texchi2/articles_markdown/2025_medium-article_VSCode_AIcopilot.md

 *Figure 1: Remote development setup with MacStudio as server and VS Code integration*

-A step-by-step guide to creating a powerful, private AI coding assistant using Ollama and Continue extension in VS Code, with remote server capabilities.
+A step-by-step guide to creating a powerful, private AI coding assistant using Ollama server and Continue extension in VS Code, with remote server capabilities.

 ## Introduction